KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/project-management-and-reporting/jira-integration.md

   ![Advanced settings](../../assets/operator-guide/project-management-and-reporting/jira_integration_ac.png "Advanced settings")

 There are four predefined variables, each with specific values, that can be utilized individually or in combination.
-These variables display varying data based on the versioning type in use (`edp` or `default`):
+These variables display varying data based on the versioning type in use (`semver` or `default`):

-When using the `edp versioning` scheme:
+When using the `semver versioning` scheme:

 * **EDP_COMPONENT** – yields the name of the application;
 * **EDP_VERSION** – produces either 0.0.0-SNAPSHOT or 0.0.0-RC as output;